z33bs/xamarin-forms-mvvm-adaptor/README.md

 ### WordJumble

 On the MainPage the user types a four letter word into an entry dialogue.
 A new page appears with the word's letters jumbled randomly on the page.
-The user can tap a letter to open a dialogue which allows her to rotate the letter.
+The user can tap a letter to open a dialogue which lets them rotate the letter differently.

 | iOS                                                  | Droid                                                |
 | :--------------------------------------------------: | :--------------------------------------------------: |